 In Europe, she performs with many groups such as Vox Luminis, Ensemble Masques, Amsterdam Corelli Collective, Terra Nova and the Nieuwe Philharmonie Utrecht.
 She was selected for the 2017 Experience Scheme with the Orchestra of the Age of Enlightenment and the Handel House Talent 2018-2019.
 An avid chamber musician, she co-founded the young period chamber groups Postscript (Gebrüder Graun Preis & Sonderpreis, Graun brothers International competition), Ensemble Lexikon and AKOR.
 While still in Montreal, Octavie performed with many ensembles including the Montreal Symphony Orchestra, Ensemble Caprice, les Rendez-vous baroque français, Les Lys Naissants and the chamber groups Epsilon, quintette à cordes, Ensemble Arkea, Ensemble Allogène, Ensemble Paramirabo and the Ensemble BOP.
 She was the co-director of Romberg Dagen, a festival celebrating the composer and cellist Bernhard Romberg and the performance of 19th-century music, which took place in Amsterdam in May 2018.

-Octavie has the pleasure to play a beautiful German cello from 1769 on loan from the Nationaal Muziekinstrumenten Fonds of the Netherlands.
+Octavie has the pleasure of playing a beautiful Thomas Dodd cello from 1800 on loan from the Nationaal Muziekinstrumenten Fonds of the Netherlands.